 The Planning Commission has received multiple briefings and given significant guidance on elements of the Urban Design Project Review proposal.
-This report contains a summary of the major elements proposed for consideration at the August 16, 2023, public hearing.
+Staff will present, in summary form, the major elements proposed for public review and the setting of a public hearing date on the proposal.
+A public hearing date and time of August 16, 2023, at 6:00 p.m. is tentatively recommended.